Blackhole is part of Eventide’s H9 Signature Series.

 Designed for real-time manipulation, Blackhole features The Ribbon, an innovative control that allows anyone to program two settings for any combination of the controls to transition between them.
 The programmable HOTSWITCH helps push creativity further still by enabling users to instantly jump to an alternative setting at the push of a button.
 Other controls include PRE DELAY, modulation depth and rate, equalization, feedback and resonance as well as a proprietary GRAVITY parameter that reverses the arrow of time by inverting the reverb’s decay.
 This combination of controls is intended to make Blackhole as close as possible to the experience of tweaking real hardware.

-As well as making Blackhole nks ready, the update also brings the GUI up to date with their other H9 Signature Series effects – MangledVerb and Ultratap which I’ve previously reviewed.
+As part of the H9 Signature Series, Blackhole has a similar look and feel to others in the series such as MangledVerb and Ultratap which I’ve previously reviewed.
 If you’ve used either of these effects then you’ll instantly feel at home.

 Blackhole has a clear, well defined interface.
 The control knobs are large and allow easy adjustment of the controls to shape your sound as desired.
 There are 2 additional controls which give you further control over your sound.
 The ribbon allows you to program 2 settings for any controls and morph to any sound between the two.
 Hotswitch is programmable to instantly change to an alternate sound.
 This hardware emulation is an excellent feature Eventide have implemented in their H9 effects that Blackhole also handles seamlessly.